DanielMFernandes/CCNA_Course_Notes/Course_Notes/JSON_XML_YAML.md

 - YAML originally meant *Yet Another Markup Language* but to distinguish its purpose as a data-serialization language rather than a markup language, it was repurposed to *YAML Aint Markup Language*
 - YAML is used by the network automation tool Ansible (covered later in the course)
-- YAML is very Human-Readable
+- YAML is very human-readable
 - Whitespace **is significant** (unlike JSON and XML)
     - Indentation is very important
 - YAML files start with - - - (three dashes)